 Do you recommend a Piano or Digital Keyboard?

 However, pianos can be expensive, cumbersome and impractical for many families and their living situation.
 Digital Keyboards (or Digital Pianos) are often economically and conveniently more practical.
 Most digital keyboards have a headphone jack so that students can practice in private, and will typically have numerous sound samples to help keep the younger learners creatively engaged.
+And with all the new software programs and innovative technologies, learning music in a digital environment is more feasible for those strapped for time or money.

 If you do find the appeal of a Digital Keyboard over a piano, we highly recommend one that has “weighted” keys to simulate the feel and pressure of a real piano.
 This will ensure proper finger strengthening and allow for emotional expressionism through touch sensitivity (or graded pressure response – the heavier you hit the key the louder the sound).
 Also, we recommend one that has the full 88 keys and 128 polyphony.
 A sustain pedal (dampening pedal) is a must.
 But recording, sampling, midi control surfaces and nobs are not necessary – but will add to the creative process, which is our fundamental goal.